 Stock and Demi-Glace Shortcuts

 Truthfully, it's making the stock that's the most time-consuming part of making demi-glace.
-Using store-bought means your stock won't have the same body (meaning, the stock won't gel when it's chilled), but it's certainly a reasonable trade-off.
+Using store-bought means your stock won't have the same body (for one thing, the stock won't jell when it's chilled), but it's certainly a decent trade-off.

-Or (I wouldn't blame you a bit) you could use one of the various sauce bases, so-called convenience products, that (truth be told) are what a great many restaurants, even nice ones, use for making their demi-glace.
-Add water to these sauce bases and you have instant demi-glace.
-It's actually a very reasonable solution for people that don't want to experience life in a medieval kitchen — they just want to make a nice meal.
+Simply add water to these sauce bases and you have instant demi-glace.
+It's actually a reasonable compromise for people that don't want to experience life in a medieval kitchen—they just want to make a nice meal.